leeCS-404/leeCS-404.github.io/src/content/blog/LockTalk-Project.md

     *   Observe how `webbrowser.open_new_tab` is used to automatically open the browser.
     *   Note the `sys.path.insert` for module discovery within the bundle.

-By following this path, you'll gain a comprehensive understanding of the LockTalk project from UI to backend logic and its packaging for distribution.
-Good luck!